Skip to contents

 • Updated sim_data().
 Lines for the indicators will not be added to the model syntax if scale scores are used.
 (0.1.1.43)

 • The attribute number_of_indicators will be added to the generated data before passing to process_data.
+Used by data processors such as scale_scores().
 (0.1.1.43)

-• The arguments in control is now passed directly to the entry point of the algorithms.
+• The arguments in control are now passed directly to the entry point of the algorithms.
 Potential conflicts due to partial matching should be prevented inside these algorithms (0.1.1.50)

 • Updated power4test() to make one cluster that will be used in all stages.
 (0.1.1.55)